Ph.D. (1986) University of Pennsylvania

 Chin, K. and S. Zhang.
-Forthcoming.
-The Chinese Heroin Market: Cross-border Drug Trafficking between Burma and China.
-New York: New York University Press.
+The Chinese Heroin Trade: Cross-border Drug Trafficking in Southeast Asia and Beyond.
+New York: New York University Press, 2015.

 Chin, K. 2014.
 Going Down to the Sea: Chinese Sex Workers Abroad.
 Chiang Mai, Thailand: Silkworm Books.